Alun Michael

 Alun Edward Michael (born 22 August 1943) is a Welsh Labour and Co-operative retired politician.
-He served as Secretary of State for Wales from 1998 to 1999 and then as the first First Secretary of Wales (later known as First Minister) and Leader of Welsh Labour from 1999 to 2000.
+He served as Secretary of State for Wales from 1998 to 1999 and then as the first First Secretary of Wales and Leader of Welsh Labour from 1999 to 2000.
 He went on to serve as South Wales Police and Crime Commissioner from 2012 to 2024.

 Born on the island of Anglesey, Michael attended Colwyn Bay Grammar School and graduated from the University of Keele in 1966 with a degree in Philosophy and English.
 He worked as a reporter for the South Wales Echo until 1971 and then as a youth and community worker until 1987.
 He became a Justice of the Peace in 1972 and served on the Cardiff City Council from 1973 to 1989.
 He was elected to the House of Commons in 1987, succeeding former Labour Prime Minister James Callaghan for the constituency of Cardiff South and Penarth.

 In opposition, he was a Shadow Home Affairs Minister and then when Labour came to power in 1997 he served as a Minister of State for Home Affairs until 1998.
 In October of that year, Ron Davies resigned as Secretary of State for Wales and Leader of Welsh Labour following the "Moment of Madness" scandal and Prime Minister Tony Blair appointed Michael to succeed him in the former role.
 In May 1999, following the first elections to the National Assembly for Wales, Michael defeated Rhodri Morgan to become the new Welsh Labour leader and thus the inaugural First Secretary of Wales.
 The position was later renamed First Minister of Wales under the tenure of his successor.

 Michael resigned as Leader of Welsh Labour and First Secretary nine months later to avoid a vote of no confidence.
 He resigned from the Welsh Assembly shortly after and served in various junior ministerial positions in the Labour government at Westminster.
 He resigned from the House of Commons in October 2012 to stand for the newly created position of Police and Crime Commissioner for South Wales, to which he was elected in November 2012 and re-elected in 2016 and 2021.
 In June 2023 it was announced he would not contest the 2024 election; he was succeeded by his deputy Emma Wools on 8 May 2024, after her electoral victory the previous week.